 I usually reserve half of the garlic scape harvest to enjoy fresh.
 They last a long time in the refrigerator.
 I use the scapes in stir fry, sautéed in olive oil and used as a pizza topping, or grilled as a side dish.
 Roasting particularly brings out the sweetness of garlic flavor.

 3 Ways to Preserve Garlic Scapes

 The rest of the garlic scape harvest is preserved to benefit from later.
 Here are three ways you can preserve garlic scapes to enjoy all year:

 Garlic Scape Pesto

 The first method I use to preserve the mild flavor of garlic scapes is to make and freeze as pesto.
 Once thawed, the pesto can be used as a dip, pizza topping, or as a pasta sauce.

 This garlic scape recipe is a slight twist from your regular pesto.
 It combines garlic scapes with lemon balm for an early garden fresh variation.

 Another method I use to savor the mild garlic scape flavor, is to chop them into 1-inch pieces and freeze in zipper freezer bags.
 This makes it easy to grab a handful of garlic scapes and add them to soups, stews, stir fry, or anywhere else that you would use garlic.
 The garlic scapes hold up really well to freezing and remain firm.

-Wondering what to do with garlic scapes?
-Try some of these recipes shared by fellow bloggers:
+Wondering what else to do with garlic scapes?
+Try some of these recipes:

 - Garlic Scape Pesto / Dip by Learning and Yearning